thoomkuzhymatthew/EPL_arb_betting/reflections/leoliao03.md

 - **Git Workflow Management**: There were a few instances where I accidentally made unwanted edits on the notebooks on my local version after I had already merged that previous branch into Github.
 This resulted in my local version being stuck at the deprecated branch because I couldn't run `git pull origin main` due to the un-pushed edits.
 Hence, I had to run `git reset --hard` to reset to the last commit and `git pull origin main` to reset my local version on VSCode.

-- **Displaying SVG Plots in Jupyter Notebooks**: Github had compatability issues trying to display SVG plots within the notebooks as the visualisations always had the same formatting issues.
+- **Displaying SVG Plots in Jupyter Notebooks**: Github had compatibility issues trying to display SVG plots within the notebooks as the visualisations always had the same formatting issues.
 Hence, I opted for a dynamic link that brings the reader to the referenced visualisation within `../data/visualisations` instead.

 ## Areas for Future Growth